-Proposals are to be prepared in such a way to provide a straightforward, concise delineation of Supplier's capabilities to satisfy the requirements of this RFP.
+Proposals are to be prepared in such a way to provide a straightforward, concise delineation of the Contractor's capabilities to satisfy the requirements of this RFP.

 Any bid received after the time and date specified shall not be considered.